goadesign/pulse/pool/README.md

 ## Overview

-A *dedicated* worker pool uses a consistent hashing algorithm to assign long running jobs to workers.
-Each job is associated with a key and each worker with a range of hashed values.
-The pool hashes the job key when the job is dispatched to route the job to the proper worker.
+A *dedicated* worker pool uses a consistent hashing algorithm to route keyed work to workers.
+Durable jobs use the key to choose the worker that owns and executes the job.
+Keyed messages use the same hash ring for short-lived work without creating job ownership.

 Workers can be added or removed from the pool dynamically.
 Jobs get automatically re-assigned to workers when the pool grows or shrinks.
 This makes